fox-archives/dotfox/docs/reference.md

 #### `FILE`

 The particular dotfile has a corresponding file in the destination directory.
-DotFox will try to automatically replace this with a symlink pointing to said target dotfile on deploy
+Dotfox will try to automatically replace this with a symlink pointing to said target dotfile on deploy

 #### `DIR`

 The particular dotfile has a corresponding directory in the destination directory.
-DotFox will try to automatically replace this with a symlink pointing to said target dotfile on deploy
+Dotfox will try to automatically replace this with a symlink pointing to said target dotfile on deploy

 #### `NULL`

 The particular dotfile has no corresponding file or directory in the destination directory.
-DotFox will try to automatically replace this with a symlink pointing to said target dotfile on deploy
+Dotfox will try to automatically replace this with a symlink pointing to said target dotfile on deploy

 ### `dotDirCode`